SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 -	Suitable for Java programming are the IntelliJ IDEA, Eclipse, and NetBeans environments.

 ## Installing IntelliJ IDEA
-Let us start installing the **integrated environment** **IntelliJ IDEA Community** (version 2019, current as of May 2019).
+Let us start installing the **integrated environment** **IntelliJ IDEA Community** (version 2021, current as of September 2021).
 **The community version** of IntelliJ IDEA is **free distributed** by JetBrains and can be downloaded from this link: [https://jetbrains.com/idea/download](https://www.jetbrains.com/idea/download).
-The following paragraphs contain a detailed description of the **steps needed to install IntelliJ IDEA** (version Community 2019).
+The following paragraphs contain a detailed description of the **steps needed to install IntelliJ IDEA** (version Community 2021).
 After we download and run the installation file, appear the following screen:

 ![](assets/chapter-1-images/00.Intellij-idea-1.png)